Mercedes makes a great car. Do they make clocks. No! Is this Mercedes novelty timepiece a great clock? No, but read on.

 The Gebrüder Hauser KG clock factory in Weigheim was eventually closed on 31 July 1998.

 There are a number of variants of this clock, mechanical, electrical and quartz.
-The mechanical version will command higher prices and in my view is the more desirable one.
+The mechanical version will command higher prices and is more desirable.
+Unfortunately, they are a throwaway clocks and and the cost of servicing would be far more than they are worth.